Municipal Courts

 6. The right not to testify, if you so desire.
 If you choose not to testify, your refusal to do so cannot be held against you in determining your innocence or guilt; and

 If you choose to have the case tried before a jury, you have the right to question jurors about their qualifications to hear your case.
 If you think that a juror will not be fair, impartial, or unbiased, you may ask the judge to excuse the juror.
 The judge will decide whether or not to grant your request.
-You are also permitted to strike three members of the jury panel for any reason you choose, except an illegal reason (such as a strike based on solely upon a person’s race).
+You are also permitted to strike three members of the jury panel for any reason you choose, except for an illegal reason (such as a strike based solely upon a person’s race).

 Presenting the Case

 As in all criminal trials, the State will present its case first by calling witnesses to testify against you.
-After prosecution witnesses have finished testifying, you have the right to cross examine.
-In other words, you may ask the witnesses questions about their testimony of any other facts relevant to the case.
+After prosecution witnesses have finished testifying, you have the right to cross-examine.
+In other words, you may ask the witnesses questions about their testimony or any other facts relevant to the case.
 You cannot, however, argue with the witness.
 Your cross-examination of the witness must be in the form of questions only.
 You may not tell your version of the incident at this time, but you will have an opportunity to do so later in the trial.

 After the prosecution has presented its case, you may present your case.
 You have the right to call any witness who knows anything about the incident.
 The State has the right to cross-examine any witness that you call.
-If you so desire, you may testify in your own behalf, but as a defendant, you cannot be compelled to testify.
+If you so desire, you may testify on your own behalf, but as a defendant, you cannot be compelled to testify.
 It is your choice, and your silence cannot be used against you.
 If you do testify, the State has the right to cross-examine you.

 After all testimony is concluded, both sides can make a closing argument.
 This is your opportunity to tell the court why you think that you are not guilty of the offense charged.
 The State has the right to present the first and last arguments.
 The closing argument can be based only on the testimony presented during the trial.